fpoirotte/fpoirotte.github.io/src/index.rst

 Clicky's blog
 =============

 Hello!
-My name is François "Clicky" Poirotte and this is my blog where I discuss various topics related to programming and computers in general.
+My name is François "Clicky" Poirotte and this here is the blog where I discuss various topics related to programming and computers in general.

 Most recent posts: